sathavaramlahare/ThermoGuard-Secure-GSM-Based-Intelligent-Temperature-Monitoring-System/README.md

 ThermoGuard is an ARM7 LPC2148 based Embedded C project that continuously monitors temperature using an LM35 sensor and sends SMS alerts through a GSM module whenever the temperature exceeds a predefined threshold.

-The system supports secure remote configuration using password-protected SMS commands and stores user settings in EEPROM, allowing the configuration to persist after power cycles.
+The system supports secure remote configuration using password-protected SMS commands and stores user settings in EEPROM.

 ---